mw742/mw742.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoctoral researcher in computational neuroscience, genetic analysis, and machine learning at :contentReference[oaicite:0]{index=0}.
+I am currently a postdoctoral researcher in computational neuroscience, genetic analysis, and machine learning at the Scripps Research Institute.
 My research focuses on developing quantitative models to understand human behavior.

 I view the human body as a complex system.
 Genetic factors—including DNA variation, gene-based signals, and gene expression—form the biological foundation that influences traits such as physical strength, height, weight, and brain function.
 Building on this foundation, I incorporate environmental factors as key inputs and stimuli, including family upbringing, parental monitoring, peer influence, neighborhood conditions, and educational environments etc.